yohman/22W-UP206A/README.md

 ## Assignments and Evaluation

-All assignments, unless otherwise specified, must be posted on your individual GitHub accounts or on CCLE by midnight of the Sunday prior to our class on Monday.
-Assignments are posted in each week's page, so make sure to read them carefully.
+All assignments, unless otherwise specified, must be posted on your individual GitHub accounts or on the class GitHub discussion section by midnight of the Sunday prior to our class on Monday.
+Assignments are posted in each week's page, so make sure to read the instructions carefully.

 - Participation, individual progress, coding and reading assignments 10%
 - Group assignments 40%